cisagov/ScubaGear/baselines/aad.md

 ## 5. Application Registration and Consent

 This section provides policies that help reduce security risks related to non-privileged users adding malicious applications or service principals to the tenant.
 Malicious applications can perform many of the same operations as interactive users and can access data "on behalf of" compromised users.
 These policies apply to custom-developed applications and applications published by third-party vendors.

 ### Policies
 #### MS.AAD.5.1v1
 Only administrators SHALL be allowed to register applications.

 - _Rationale:_ Application access to the tenant presents a heightened security risk compared to interactive user access because applications are typically not subject to critical security protections such as MFA policies and others.
-Ensuring that only specific privileged users can register applications reduces the risks of unauthorized users installing malicious applications into the tenant.
+Ensuring only specific privileged users can register applications reduces the risks of unauthorized users installing malicious applications into the tenant.
 - _Last modified:_ June 2023

 #### MS.AAD.5.2v1